pruthvisri2008-gif/SGD-Classifier/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Load and split the dataset into training and testing sets.
+1. Import the required libraries and load the Iris dataset.

-2. Load and split the dataset into training and testing sets.
+2. Split the dataset into training and testing sets.

-3. Train the SGD Classifier using logistic regression loss.
+3. Standardize the input features for better model performance.

-4. Predict and evaluate the model using the test data.
+4. Train the SGD classifier and predict the species of the Iris flower.

 ## Program:
 ```